roshan-io/Hakpi/README.md

 I dont know the depths of these languages but could achive with Chatgpt .

-I belive any begginer could achive this type of web development using basic language and some experience of AI chatting .
+I belive any begginer could achive this type of web development using basic language and some experience of AI handling .

 Just give a Star ✨️ on Github if you love it.